hannorein/rebound/README.md

   This example is using the following modules:
   `gravity_direct.c`
   `boundaries_open.c`
-  `integrator_wh.c`
+  `integrator_ias15.c`
   `collisions_none.c`

-  This example uses the symplectic Wisdom Holman integrator to integrate the outer planets of the solar system.
+  This example uses the IAS15 integrator to integrate the outer planets of the solar system.
 The initial conditions are taken from Applegate et al 1986.
 Pluto is a test particle.
 This example is a good starting point for any long term orbit